ksgwxfan/climate-parser/README.md

 * Click "Continue"
 * Input Email Address &rarr; "Submit Order" &rarr; and wait for a completion email

-Download the data into the same folder as the scripts
+Download the data and place it into the same folder as the script

 * NOTE: Selecting more than one station in one cart session will result in a single combined csv.
   * we can easily manage the data if they are for the same city (different times).
-See example..
+See [MANAGE_MULTI.md](blah).
   * Do separate cart-checkouts for to different cities

 [&#8679; back to Contents](#contents)